ajkhoury/partcopy/bin/ReadMe.txt

    outfile is not created, but the bytes are used to overwrite other bytes within the output file.

-   by default, the command simulates, checking file lengths but not copying any data. add -yes to really copy contents.

    negative offsets can be used, to specify positions relative to the file end instead of file start.